Why do men hate square-toed shoes?

 The rounded shape of modern shoes is a recent development in the timeline of human shoe history.
 Shoes evolved from wooden blocks to square shapes that were identical.

-Whether the shoe is a casual shoe, a boot or a dress shoe, it is always safest to stick with the round toe shoes.
+Whether the shoe is a casual shoe, a boot or a dress shoe, it is always safest to stick with round-toe shoes.

 They are a classic and timeless style, accentuating the size and shape of the foot.
 The uniform curved lines on this shape work in cohesion for an attractive overall effect.

-Wearing curved toe shoes signals that you are aware, and care about elegant footwear.
+Wearing curved-toe shoes signals that you are aware of and care about elegant footwear.

 Switch to a more natural, rounder shape to be considered a man of style and elegance.
 Round-toe shoes finish an outfit off in a clean and neat way, whether you're wearing formal trousers, jeans, or chinos.